-▼bioRxiv, a preprints archive in the field of biology which is based on the model of ▼arXiv (mathematics, physics and astronomy).

-▼Archimer, the French Research Institute for Exploitation of the Sea's (IFREMER) institutional archive.

-▼HAL, the multidisciplinary archive for French research.

-▼OpenDOAR lists deposits on open archives worldwide.
+- ▼bioRxiv, a preprints archive in biology, or ▼RePEc, a platform for working papers in economics. - ▼Archimer, the institutional archive of the French Research Institute for Exploitation of the Sea (IFREMER). - ▼HAL, the multidisciplinary archive for French research. - ▼OpenDOAR lists open archives worldwide.